memessingabout/memessingabout/roadmap.md

-# Python Roadmap: Zero to Hero
+n# Python Roadmap: Zero to Hero

 A comprehensive guide to learning Python from beginner to advanced, designed to take you from zero coding experience to professional proficiency.
 This roadmap is divided into phases with estimated timelines (assuming 10-15 hours/week).
 Adjust based on your pace and prior experience.